saopicc/DDFacet/README.rst

 (Developers/Note): Architecture dependent binary
 ==========================================================
-The default build system **DOES NOT** produce portable binaries at the cost of a slight improvement in runtime.
-You have to modify setup.cfg and set the following lines in both [install] and [build] **before** compiling packages:
+The default build system configuration **DOES NOT** produce portable binaries at the cost of a slight improvement in runtime.
+You have to modify pyproject.toml and set the following line **before** compiling packages:

 ```
-compopts=""
+cmake.define = {ENABLE_NATIVE_TUNING = "ON", ENABLE_FAST_MATH = "ON", ENABLE_PYTHON_2 = "OFF", ENABLE_PYTHON_3 = "ON"}
 ```

 (Developers/Recommended): setting up your dev environment
 ==========================================================
 **NOTE:Setup your virtual environment just as specified in the user section above.
-Ensure you activate!**
+Ensure you activate!
+  WARNING: you may encounter issues if you have previously installed numpy in the environment - build isolation will fail if the numpy you have installed is older than the build system pulls during isolation.
+  You may need to use --no-build-isolation when installing or, even better, ensure that you install DDF and KillMS in an empty new virtual environment.
+**

 To setup your local development environment navigate clone DDFacet and run::